-While a plain virtual hard disk image file has a fixed size that is determined when the disk is created, an expanding virtual hard disk image file is small initially, its size grows as you add applications and data to the virtual hard disk in guest OS.
+Expanding disk is a file that stores an image of an expanding virtual disk and resides on your host OS.
+An expanding virtual hard disk image file is small initially, its size grows as you add applications and data to the virtual hard disk in guest OS.

 For example, if you pre-configured your virtual machine's expanding disk size to be set to 64 GB.
-After Windows installation only initial 15 GB on your virtual hard disk will be occupied.
+After Windows installation, only initial 15 GB on your virtual hard disk will be occupied.
 With the expanding drive, the actual footprint of the .hdd file in Finder will be the same 15 GB.
 As you add files and install programs, the drive file will expand to contain them, up to 64 GB.